computablee/DotMP/README.md

 - At the end of a `DotMP.Parallel.ParallelRegion`, all remaining tasks in the task queue are completed
 - Upon encountering `DotMP.Parallel.Taskwait`, all current tasks in the task queue are completed

-Tasks can be submitted throughout the execution of a parallel region, including from within other tasks, but currently do not support dependencies.
+Tasks can be submitted throughout the execution of a parallel region, including from within other tasks, and support dependencies.
-Dependencies is an intended feature for a future update.
+Spawning tasks returns a `DotMP.TaskUUID` object which can be passed as a parameter to future tasks, marking those tasks as dependent on the originating task.

 The following analogues to OpenMP functions are provided: